Today, one of my online meditation students asked me, “What do you think about when meditating?”

 Some meditation techniques will tell you straight-up what you should think about.
 For instance, if you’re doing a mantra meditation you will obviously have the words of the mantra in front of you, and then you will recite that mantra.
 The same is true with affirmations.
 You decide what you are going to think and then you repeat the same thought in your head.

 Sometimes you won’t have a specific thing to think about when meditating.
-For instance, sometimes I’ll be sitting down doing mindful breathing when I experience a negative thoughts about myself or about another person.
-When this happens I like to change the thoughts to something more positive.
+For instance, sometimes I’ll be sitting down doing mindful breathing when I experience a negative thought.
+When this happens, I like to change the thoughts to something more positive.

-Think Compassion: If you experience negative thoughts about yourself or someone else while meditating, change the thought so it is more compassion.
+Think Compassion: If you experience negative thoughts while meditating, change the thought so it is more compassion.

 Failures: If you get stuck thinking about something you did wrong, aim to understand how the error occurred and tell yourself how you will change your actions next time.